danyeaw/presentations/proposals/2024-state-of-python-in-gnome.md

 This talk will be a mix of discussion about community building and technical topics.

 1. A reflection of how PyGObject got in an undermaintained state, and some ideas and opportunities for GNOME to support projects to improve their contribution funnels that support maintaining the maintainers.
+This will be both a celebration of single maintainers of open source projects, like Christoph Reiter, who single-handedly kept PyGObject afloat for over six years, and a discussion of community building so that more people can lend a hand.

 1. Technical discussion about recent improvements to PyGObject and some examples for how to take advantage of these enhancements in your own app.